sgod1/cplab/cp4ba-cr.md

 ### Using Kustomize to work with CP4BA Cluster CR**

-By reviewing output of ldap CR query, we see that some parameters, like Ldap server Host and Port, will be different between environments.
+By reviewing output of ldap CR query, we see that some parameters, like Ldap server Host and Port, will be different between environments.<br/>

-We deployed ldap server on the cluster, and from the pod it is faster to reach ldap using cluster service url, rather than external node port url.
+We deployed ldap server on the cluster, and from the pod it is faster to reach ldap using cluster service url, rather than external node port url.<br/>

 #### This is KEY<br/>
-We do not want to make direct changes to CR or to keep multiple copies of CR for different environments.
+We do not want to make direct changes to CR or to keep multiple copies of CR for different environments.<br/>

 `Kustomize` is standard kubernetes tool to apply patches to kubernetes resources.<br/>
-`Kustomize` is integrated with `oc` command and invoked with `oc kustomize`.
+`Kustomize` is integrated with `oc` command and invoked with `oc kustomize`.<br/>

-We will show examples how to customize `namespace`, `labels`, `annotations`, and how to patch CP4BA CR with environment specific values.
+We will show examples how to customize `namespace`, `labels`, `annotations`, and how to patch CP4BA CR with environment specific values.<br/>

-`Kustomize` overlay idiom is to have *base* directory with original resources and *overlay* directories with kustomizations for each environment.
+`Kustomize` overlay idiom is to have *base* directory with original resources and *overlay* directories with kustomizations for each environment.<br/>

+> *Lab Steps*<br/>
-> Create `$CERTKUBE/scripts/kustomize` directory and overlay subdirectories.
+> Create `$CERTKUBE/scripts/kustomize` directory and overlay subdirectories.<br/>

 ```
 mkdir -p $CERTKUBE/scripts/kustomize